College of Nursing

 Courses

-NURSE 1000 Cultural Diversity in Healthcare: 3 semester hours
+NURSE 1000 Cultural Diversity in a Global Society: 3 semester hours

 NURSE 1050 Communication for the Healthcare Professional: 3 semester hours

-This course focuses on the development of communication skills utilized in professional nursing.
-The individual's relationship with self, individuals, communities, and populations are discussed.
-Communication and collaboration concepts in nursing are introduced to develop effective human caring relationships with diverse populations.
+This course emphasizes the development of essential communication skills for professional nursing.
+Students will explore the dynamics of relationships with self, individuals, communities, and populations.
+Key concepts of communication and collaboration in nursing are introduced to foster effective human caring relationships with diverse populations.
+Through interactive learning and practical application, students will enhance their ability to communicate and collaborate effectively within the healthcare environment, promoting enhanced client outcomes and interprofessional teamwork.

 NURSE 2000 Nutrition in Health: 3 semester hours

-This course examines nutritional needs across the illness and wellness continuum with emphasis on nutritional principles related to health promotion and protection.
-Content includes assimilation, digestion and absorption of nutrients, and cultural and economic influences on dietary practices across the lifespan.
+This course explores nutritional needs across the illness and wellness continuum, emphasizing principles related to health promotion and protection.
+Students will study the processes of nutrient consumption, digestion, and absorption.
+The course also examines cultural and socioeconomic influences on dietary practices across the lifespan, equipping students with the knowledge to support diverse populations in achieving optimal health through nutrition.

 NURSE 2050 Pathophysiology: 3 semester hours

 Prerequisites: BIOL 1141 and BIOL 1162.
-This course focuses on the normal processes and mechanisms operating within the human body.
-Explores the nature of disease, its causes and the bodily changes that accompany.
-The course includes general principles of disease, diseases specific to internal organs, and the clinical implications.
+This course examines normal processes and mechanisms in the human body, the nature and causes of disease, and the associated bodily alterations.
+It covers general principles of disease, disorders specific to internal organs, and their clinical implications.

-NURSE 3000 Health Promotion and Disease Prevention Concepts Across the Lifespan: 2 semester hours
+NURSE 3000 Health Promotion and Wellness: 3 semester hours

-Prerequisites: Admission to nursing clinical major.
-This course focuses on the role of the nurse in promoting health and reducing risk behaviors of individuals and families across the lifespan.
-Concepts of nutrition, physical activity, coping and stress management skills, social determinants of health, and health disparities will be examined with an emphasis on the impact of genetics, values, lifestyles and cultural influences.
-Patient education for health promotion, risk reduction, and disease prevention across the lifespan will be explored.
+Prerequisite(s): Traditional BSN Students: NURSE 1000, NURSE 1010, NURSE 1050, NURSE 2050, NURSE 2060, NURSE 2070; Accelerated BSN Students: Admission to the ABSN Program.
+This course focuses on the role of the nurse in improving health and illness prevention by identifying and addressing risk behaviors of individuals, families, and communities across the lifespan.
+Students will explore nutrition, physical activity, stress management, social determinants of health, and health disparities, focusing on the impact of values, lifestyle, and cultural influences on health.
+Client education for health promotion, risk reduction, and disease prevention across the life span will be explored.

 NURSE 3005 Introduction to Professional Nursing: 3 semester hours